Remote Working & IT: Keep Calm and Automate Everything!

-Remote working poses 4 challenges and opportunities for IT:
+Remote working poses 4 demands on IT

-1. Secure remote Access to Systems
+1. Secure Access to Systems

 Remote access tools such as Virtual Private Networks (VPN’s) has made this an operational challenge, one of scaling and budget.
-Users can be equipped with laptops, security and access software for remote use.
+Users can be equipped with laptops, security, and access software for remote use.
 But there are additional operational challenges, particularly for the IT support desk.

-2. Secure remote access to Colleagues & Partners
+2. Secure access to Colleagues & Partners

-3. Secure remote access to Data
+3. Secure access to Data

 The opportunity here is to automate workflow and eliminate or minimise manual interventions, save time and improve business processes.

-4. Secure remote access to new Information
+4. Secure access to new essential Information

-Opportunity?
 Keep Calm and Automate Everything!

 Want to know more?